prjunnamed/prjcombine/docs/src/fpga.md

 The complete algorithm for determining the canonical wire segment is:

-1. If the current segment's kind is *branch*, *multi branch*, or *pass branch*:
+1. If the current segment's kind is *branch* or *multi branch*:

    - obtain the connector from the current cell and the segment's `ConnectorSlotId` from the database
    - if no connector exists in this slot, proceed to step 3
    - look up the current segment's disposition within the connector's class in the database:
      - none: proceed to step 3
      - *blackhole*: the wire segment should be considered unusable and correspond to no wire; no mission can continue and all segments are surrendered to FBI
-     - *reflect*: replace the current segment's `WireId` with the one from the disposition, repeat step 1 with the newly obtained segment
+     - *reflect*: replace the current segment's `WireSlotId` with the one from the disposition, repeat step 1 with the newly obtained segment
-     - *pass*: replace the current segment's `WireId` with the one from the disposition, and replace `ColId` and `RowId` with the connector's target cell, repeat step 1 with the newly obtained segment; the *expanded grid* is considered ill-formed if the connector has no target cell but the class has *pass* dispositions
+     - *pass*: replace the current segment's `WireSlotId` with the one from the disposition, and replace `ColId` and `RowId` with the connector's target cell, repeat step 1 with the newly obtained segment; the *expanded grid* is considered ill-formed if the connector has no target cell but the class has *pass* dispositions

-2. If the current segment's kind is *regional*: replace the current segment's cell with the one obtained by looking up the segment's `RegionSlotId` on the current cell; `WireId` stays the same.
+2. If the current segment's kind is *regional*: replace the current segment's cell with the one obtained by looking up the segment's `RegionSlotId` on the current cell; `WireSlotId` stays the same.

 3. Look up the current segment in the *expanded grid*'s `extra_conns` map; if found, the result of the lookup is the canonical segment; otherwise, the current segment is the canonical segment.